 1 teaspoon kimchi juice

-1. First, make the pickled cucumbers: thinly slice the cucumber and place in a bowl with the salt, coconut sugar, fresh ginger (if using), and red wine vinegar.
+1. First, make the pickled cucumbers: Thinly slice the cucumber and place in a bowl with the salt, coconut sugar, fresh ginger (if using), and red wine vinegar.
 Add enough water to just cover the cucumber and let sit at room temperature while you prepare the grain bowl.

-2. Combine quinoa, water, and a pinch of salt in a small saucepan over medium heat.
+2. Combine the quinoa, the water, and a pinch of salt in a small saucepan over medium heat.
 Bring the mixture to a boil, then reduce the heat to maintain a very low simmer, cover, and cook for 12 minutes, or until the water is absorbed and you can see the little tails around each seed.

 3. Remove from the heat and stir in the chopped spinach and another pinch of salt.
 Cover the pot with a paper towel, place the lid on top, and let the quinoa and spinach steam in the pot for 10 minutes.

-4. While the quinoa cooks, heat a small sauté pan over medium high heat to cook the salmon.
-Pour the teaspoon of oil over the salmon, rubbing it all over the flesh and skin and season the fish generously with salt and pepper.
+4. While the quinoa cooks, heat a small sauté pan over medium-high heat to cook the salmon.
+Pour the teaspoon of oil over the salmon, rubbing it all over the flesh and skin, and season the fish generously with salt and pepper.

-7. When ready to eat, place the quinoa and spinach mixture in the base of a bowl and top with salmon, sliced avocado, kimchi, pickled cucumbers, and nori strips.
+7. When ready to eat, place the quinoa-and-spinach mixture in the base of a bowl and top with salmon, sliced avocado, kimchi, pickled cucumbers, and nori strips.

 Originally featured in Great Skin—Inside and Out: A Protein-Packed Bowl